 Defining data science

-Data science is the art and craft of dealing with data.
+Data science is the theory, art and craft of making sense of data, and includes practical skills of using tools designed to deal with data.
 Making sense of data is a challenging task that requires a combination of knowledge, tools, and experience on many different levels.
-In academia, data science is increasingly relevant not only for natural and computer sciences, but also for the social sciences, humanities, and arts.
-While getting good at data science often starts as a scientific enterprise, it also is an increasingly important skill, art, and craft in many applied and business contexts.
-Just like other skills, arts and crafts, data science requires special tools, experience in choosing and using them, and an awful lot of dedicated practice.
+In academia, data science is primarily an abstract and theoretical reflection the benefits and costs of various methodologies, as well as corresponding efforts in designing and engineering superior methods and tools.
+However, practical applications of data science are not only relevant for natural and computer sciences, but also for the social sciences, humanities, and arts.
+While getting good at data science as a genuinely scientific enterprise involves a lot of formal training and theory, applied data science is also an increasingly important skill in many administrative and business contexts.
+Just like for other theories, arts and crafts, mastering data science requires special background knowledge for perceiving problems, suitable tools for tackling tasks, the skills in choosing and using them, and an awful lot of experience and dedicated practice.

 Data science vs. statistics